 Entry and exit

-You don't need a visa for stays of up to three months in Bosnia and Herzegovina.
+You don't need a visa for stays of up to three months.
 If you plan to stay for longer than three months, you'll need a temporary residence permit.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an